jasondanker/Explorer/README.md

 * Updated front-end design to make the texts more eligible per feedback
 * Implemented backend DB updates for trip, hotel and flights
 * Connected to Amadeus and Google Maps API for hotel and flight search

-# TODOs by 12/6 #
-* Update locations page to dynamically load a list of locations based on user input (now static value)
-* Move DB write operations to the end of user trip creation